LLNL/scr/doc/rst/users/overview.rst

 To make forward progress despite such interruptions, an application saves checkpoints during its earlier executions that are used to restart the application in later executions.
-We refer to this sequence of dependent executions of an application as an *SCR job* or simply a *job*.
+We refer to this sequence of dependent executions and its checkpoint history as an *SCR job* or simply a *job*.

 Each execution requires resources that have been granted by the resource manager.
 We use the term *allocation* to refer to an assigned set of compute resources